PowerMizzou - Missouri ekes out 23-19 win over MTSU despite offensive struggles

 “I would say there's a good probability there's gonna be some personnel changes.
 We're not going to stick with the status quo,” Drinkwitz said.
 “We've had two games to figure it out and production is still not what it needs to be.
 We're going to compete for the job, but we're not going to continue to give up four sacks and run the same five guys out there.”

-MTSU would send five or six players on a blitz frequently and Drinkwitz knew that, but the way the offensive line struggled was not something he could’ve anticipated.
+MTSU would send five or six players on a blitz frequently and Drinkwitz knew that’s what it liked to do, but the way the offensive line struggled was not something he could’ve anticipated.

 “I didn't anticipate that going into the game.
 I knew they were a big pressure team.
 It didn't feel like we were going to struggle as bad as we did with it,” Drinkwitz said.
 “So I go back to the drawing board to get that corrected.”